atcol/golden-layout-website/pages/tutorials/saving-state.md

 ### Saving Component States

-So far we've only saved the layout's state, but what about the components within it, the ones you've build?
+So far we've only saved the layout's state, but what about the components within it - the ones you've built?
 Well, remember the `componentState: { label: 'C' }` entry that you've configured?
 This is just the initial state, the component itself can update it by calling `container.extendState( state );` or `container.setState( state );`.

 This stores it and emits a `stateChanged` event that bubbles up to the layout manager.

-Let's update our testComponent to show a text input with a persistant value:
+Let's update our `testComponent` to show a text input with a persistent value:

 	myLayout.registerComponent( 'testComponent', function( container, state ){